daniloercoli/iOS-Recent-Reviews/README.md

 # Recent iOS App Store Reviews — Monorepo

+A tool that automates the collection and analysis of iOS app reviews, making it easier for developers to stay updated on user feedback.

 This repo contains:

 - **Backend (Go)** — polls App Store Customer Reviews RSS, stores reviews on disk, exposes an API to read the last *N* hours (default 48h).